tim-group/test-driven-detectors4findbugs/README.md

     <tr>
         <td>com.youdevise</td>
         <td>test-driven-detectors4findbugs</td>
-        <td>0.2.1</td>
+        <td>1.0</td>
         <td>test</td>
     </tr>
 </table>

+(it may take a little while to sync to Maven Central, revert to version 0.2.1 if necessary)

-test-driven-detectors4findbugs depends on [Hamcrest](http://code.google.com/p/hamcrest/) 1.1+, and FindBugs 1.3.9.
+test-driven-detectors4findbugs depends on [Hamcrest](http://code.google.com/p/hamcrest/) 1.1+, and FindBugs 1.3.9 to 2.0.2.
+Custom detectors developed against 1.3.9 will work with 2.0+ versions of FindBugs, despite differences in the detector API.

-Dependency on 1.3.9 version of FindBugs is only for testing, custom detectors which pass tests with 1.3.9 have been verified to work from version 1.3.7 of FindBugs.

-As of the next release, FindBugs releases earlier than 1.3.9 will not be supported.
-Support will range from 1.3.9 to the latest stable release of the 2.x branch.

 # How To Use